Eugene1982/Innoexp2/README.md

 During this second Innnoexp we will explore creating physical 'Things' using [Arduinos](https://www.arduino.cc/en/Guide/Introduction) and similar boards and a wide range of sensors and actuators.
 Then we will connect them to the Internet of Things using the [MQTT](https://www.hivemq.com/mqtt-essentials/) protocol and [Node-RED](https://nodered.org/).
 The idea is to get up to speed with the technology as quickly as possible, to give room for creative thoughts and innovation to happen.

-This repository contains some Arduino sketches and NODE-Red flows used to introduce the basic concepts.
+This repository contains some Arduino sketches and Node-Red flows used to introduce the basic concepts.

 ## Arduino sketches
 Arduino boards are able to read inputs - light on a sensor, a finger on a button - and turn it into an output - activating a motor, turning on an LED.
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.
 To do so you use the [Arduino programming language](https://www.arduino.cc/reference/en/), and the [Arduino IDE](https://www.arduino.cc/en/main/software).